-what would have life been like without the loss of friends and community irrevocably altered by this epidemic?
+“What has been sacrificed and what might have been?”
+It is a life lived more cautiously and paths not taken.
+What would life have been like without the loss of friends and community that was irrevocably altered by an epidemic?

 Eat – Mourn, This image, a double exposure, is the coming together of two ideas.The daily ritual of taking medication.
 The rising out of the memorial stone.
 Recognizing the good fortune of those still here but the relationship to those who weren’t so blessed.
 This self-portrait represent not just myself but also others who struggles with illness.

 This image uses four different photographic processes.
 Referencing the process of multiple losses and the steps to acceptance of death.
 Survival is never simple.

 The divide between HIV+ and HIV- gay men has grown.
 Phrases such as clean, disease free, and UB2 are almost ubiquitous online.
 What effect does this shaming of the HIV+ have?

 Looking at the world through blue colored pill bottles.
 Like rose-colored glasses, HIV and other illness colors ones interpretation of the world.
 There is a psychic toil after decades of struggle.